HazyResearch/deepdive/doc/doc/advanced/markov_logic_network.md

 - application.conf is the Deepdive program template.
 Only the Deepdive sampler parameters in this file can be changed.
 - prog.mln defines the predicates and formulas of the MLN.
 - evidence.db contains the evidence of the MLN.
 - query.db contains the queries of the MLN.
 Check out [Tuffy Documentation](http://i.stanford.edu/hazy/tuffy/doc/) for the format of prog.mln, evidence.db and query.db.
+You can find more examples in deepdive/mln/examples/.
 - run.sh controls the workflow of the Deepdive MLN support.

 To solve an MLN with Deepdive, the user should 1) configure the database with env_conf.sh and the Deepdive sampler with application.conf, 2) specify the MLN in prog.mln, evidence.db and query.db and 3) start run.sh to solve the MLN.